 The Project Technical Report will be graded up to 200 points (20% of 1,000 points possible) divided into three criteria: Completeness (20 points), Correctness (up to 40 points) and Analysis (up to 140 points).
 The Completeness Criterion will be scored using Absolute Criteria.
 The Correctness and Analysis Criteria will be scored in a mix of Countable and Relative Criteria.

 Table C.2: Project Technical Report Grading Criteria - Completeness Criterion.

-Criterion Outstanding High Average Unsatisfactory Points Completeness 20 points All required items of the Appendix B present. - - O point One or more required items missing. /20
+Criterion Outstanding High Average Unsatisfactory Points 20 points - - 0 point Completeness All required items of the Appendix B present.
+One or more required items missing. /20